OpenTreeOfLife/reference-taxonomy/doc/ott29_to_ott210.md

 The most delicate and difficult part of smasher is the Matrix code in AlignmentByName.
-I don't really want to break the taxonomy, which might happen if I make major changes, but I would like to start making small changes that might make it clearer and perhaps better.
+I don't really want to break the taxonomy, which might happen if I make major changes to this class, but I would like to start making small changes that might make it clearer and perhaps better.
 I've made a few changes just to get started on this.

 Removed the 'samples' rank as it is no longer used.
 I used this word before I understood that the tips of the SILVA tree represent clusters with reference sequences, not just sequences.

-### Maintenance, administration, documentation

-Improvements to the README.md ...

-I upgraded jython from 2.5.3 to 2.7.0 because I wanted to use some newer features, such as "import *".
-This required changes to the Makefile.

-I created a shell script 'bin/jython' that invokes Java with both jython and smasher active.
-It is invoked the same way as the 'python' shell command.
-The script is made by a Makefile rule from a template.

-I removed jscheme, which we weren't using.
-(Maintainer deceased, sadly.)
+### Archiving and reproducibility

 I collected and organized all versions of all source taxonomies used to assemble past OTT versions starting with OTT 1.0.
 I have put them